 Apart from these, there are several famous Sivalayam temples in Hyderabad as well like the Keesara Gutta Ramalingeswara Devasthanam.
 This is one of the most visited temples in the outskirts of Hyderabad owing to its hilltop location and grand Mahashivaratri celebrations.
 You can book a room at any of the hotels in Hyderabad and take day tours to the temples.

-You may also like to read : Hangout Places in Hyderabad
+You may also like to read : Places to Visit in Hyderabad